‘This Is Us’ Star Justin Hartley Buys $4.65M Stunning ‘Modern Farmhouse’

 He also found his father’s brother Nicky (Griffin Dunne), whom the family believed had died in Vietnam.

-The stress of his uncertain relationship and future with Zoe as well as finding out some unsettling secrets to his father’s past sent the character, who had been sober after battling addiction, back to the bottle.
+The stress of his uncertain relationship and future with Zoe as well as finding out some unsettling secrets of his father’s past sent the character, who had been sober after battling addiction, back to the bottle.

-At the conclusion of This Is Us Season 3, Kevin had attempted sobriety again and attempted to find peace with the decision to let Zoe go.
+At the conclusion of This Is Us Season 3, Kevin had attempted sobriety again and to find peace with the decision to let Zoe go.
 The dealbreaker in their relationship was that she did not want to have children and it was a desire of Kevin’s to have his own family.

 This Is Us airs on NBC.